‘We can’t give up on humanity’: Ghanaians fight antigay law

 Since Ghana’s Parliament passed a bill in February that makes even identifying as gay, lesbian, bisexual, transgender, or queer a crime, LGBTQ+ Ghanaians and their allies have been living in constant fear.

-“It’s an open door to violence,” says Larissa Kojoue, an LGBT rights researcher for Human Rights Watch.
+“It’s an open door to violence,” says Larissa Kojoué, an LGBT rights researcher for Human Rights Watch.
 “Anybody can talk to you badly, aggress you physically, morally, in so many ways because the law allows it.”

 Why We Wrote ThisA story focused on